telerik/winforms-docs/gridview/end-user-capabilities/editing-behavior.md

 To begin editing using the mouse:

-1. Select a row
+1. Select a row.

-1. Click on the respective cell
+1. Click on the respective cell.

 1. Click once more to open the editor.